 The courses offered in the Business Program lead toward the award of an A.A. in Business Studies.
 The Business Programs' Professional Business Core provides students with a basic understanding of the business environment, management theory, marketing, and accounting practices.
 The specific requirements allow students to select a course of study that prepares them to seek entry-level managerial positions or to transfer to a four-year institution as business majors.
 Additionally, Landmark’s Business Program follows the guidelines established by the Accreditation Council for Business Schools and Programs (ACBSP), of which Landmark is an educational member.

-The Business Department also offers a Business Concentration within the College's Liberal Studies Associate Degree.
+The Business Department also offers a Business Concentration within the College's Associate Degree in Liberal Studies.
 The Business Concentration allows students to focus on business while building a foundation of academic skills.

 A $1 million gift from noted economist Paul McCulley established the Morgan Le Fay Center for Advances in Business and Entrepreneurship Instruction at Landmark College in 2014.
-Our department was also pleased to host author and word of mouth marketing expert Brad Fay as part of our Fall 2014 Academic Speaker Series.
-A video of Fay's talk, "The Nexdt Social Marketing Revolution," is available online.
+The Business department was also pleased to host author and word of mouth marketing expert Brad Fay as part of our Fall 2014 Academic Speaker Series.
+A video of Fay's talk, "The Next Social Marketing Revolution," is available online.

 Please feel free to contact me if I can be of help with a question at 802-387-6791, or you may contact one of the advisors in the Admissions Office at 802-387-6718.

 Associate Professor of Business Studies

 The Business Program gives two awards.
 The first goes annually to a student who demonstrates progress.
 This student must be a declared business degree student, but not necessarily a graduating business student.
 The award is not based on GPA.
 Demonstrating progress can include correcting attendance issues, automatizing Landmark skills into business course material, or just successfully completing a business course, perhaps after struggles.